 For several years, car manufacturers struggled to produce an electric vehicle (EV) that rivaled the range and quality of the Tesla models.
 Finally, with the 2022 version of the Leaf, Nissan has produced something that comes close — and at only a fraction of the price.

 In this blog, we will review the Nissan Leaf price, how much it costs to charge, how long it takes to charge, and whether or not it’s worth buying.

 The standard Leaf (Version S) costs $31,600.
-But after claiming the electric vehicle tax credit, the actual price most people wind up paying is around only $24,100.
 This is cheaper than most new gas cars, and best of all, it doesn’t pollute the environment.

-The EV tax credit or Plug-in electric drive vehicle credit is an incentive to reduce the price of electric cars.
-With the Nissan Leaf, the tax credit you’re eligible for is $7,500.
+The EV tax credit or plug-in electric drive vehicle credit is an incentive to reduce the price of electric cars.
+With the Nissan Leaf, the tax credit you should be eligible for is $7,500.